Meshiest/autocr/README.md

       -d, --download          Download the entire show from the search result -h, --help              output usage information
-    init                      Creates the default config.yml if it does not already exist
+    init                      Creates the default config.yml if it does not already exist todo                      Figure out which episodes have not been watched

 ## Notes